 In this article, we’ll go over the pre-employment drug testing requirements for Dollar General stores, distribution centers, and delivery fleets, and we’ll look at when you can expect to be tested again once you’re hired.

-Does Dollar General Drug Test For Retail Positions?
+Does Dollar General Drug Test For Retail Positions in 2023?

 Dollar General has a drug-free workplace policy, but according to employees they no longer require a pre-employment drug test for store associate or cashier positions.